 South Manitou has been a part of the Sleeping Bear Dunes National Lakeshore since the 1970s, but it was once a thriving island community with farms, a schoolhouse, a manned lighthouse and life-saving station.
 Jeep tours (sign-up is aboard the ferry) guide you past the remnants of this life gone by.

 Another option?
 Head out on foot to the spectacular view of the Francisco Morazan shipwreck.
-Stop into the visitors center for trail maps, then get trekking the two-and-a-half miles to where the ruined freighter has loomed just offshore since it ran aground during a snowstorm in December of 1960.
+Stop at the visitors center for trail maps, then get trekking the 2.5 miles to where the ruined freighter has loomed just offshore since it ran aground during a snowstorm in December of 1960.
 Hike another half mile and you’re in the Valley of the Giants, a grove of ancient white cedars – some more than 500 years old.

 North Manitou Island